Skip to content

 TAVILY_API_KEY=...

-Now that we have set everything up on our local file system, we are ready to host our graph.
+Now that we have set everything up on our local file system, we are ready to test our graph locally.

-Before deploying to the cloud, we probably want to test the building of our graph locally.
-This is useful to make sure we have configured our CLI configuration file correctly and our graph runs.
+You can test your app by running LangGraph server locally.
+This is useful to make sure you have configured our CLI configuration file correctly and can interact with your graph.

 pip install langgraph-cli

-This will test building of the agent server.
+This will start up the LangGraph API server locally.
 If this runs successfully, you should see something like:

 Ready!